QuTech-Delft/cQASM-spec/docs/language_specification/statements/instructions/unitary_instructions.md

 ## Named gates

-A named gate is what is commonly referred to simply as a gate.
+Named gates comprise particular unitary operations that have been given their own unique label, _e.g._, the Hadamard gate **`H`** or the controlled-not gate **`CNOT`**.
+In general, we simply refer to them as gates.
+All recognized (named) gates are listed in the [standard gate set](unitary_instructions.md#standard-gate-set).
-We use the term named gate to distinguish them from compositions of gate modifiers acting on a named gate, which also results to be a gate.
+Moreover, we use the term _named gate_ to distinguish them from unitary operations consisting of compositions of gate modifiers acting on a named gate, _i.e._, modified gates.
-Named gates are, thus, the simplest form of unitary instructions.
-They can just be used on their own, or modified multiple times by gate modifiers.
+Named gates are, thus, unmodified gates and can simply be used on their own or modified (multiple times) through gate modifiers.

 The general form of a named gate is given by the gate name followed by the (comma-separated list of) qubit operand(s), _e.g._, **`X q[0]`**: